rjhunjhunwala/S.I.L.O.S/README.md

 <h2>Running your code</h2>
-There are many ways to run code in SILOS.
+There are many ways to run code in SIL.
 </br><br/>
 You may build the Silos.java class into a jar or a .class file.
 When you execute this file, it will then prompt for a file name containing code to run.
 <br/><br/>